 Combine the chickpea flour, herbs, salt, and pepper together in a medium bowl.
 Whisk in the water, cover, and allow to rest for an hour.

-Preheat your oven to 450° and oil a 9 x 13-inch baking sheet or dish.
+Preheat your oven to 450° and line a 9 x 13-inch baking sheet or dish with parchment paper.

 Give the chickpea flour mixture another whisk and then pour it onto the baking sheet.

 Bake for 15-20 minutes or until it has set and begins to crisp.

 Blend the beans, garlic, sea salt, and stock until smooth in a food processor or blender.

 Heat the oil in a pan over medium-high heat.
 Cook the leeks until they begin to brown, about 10 minutes.

 Add the kale and continue to cook until it wilts, about 5 more minutes.
 Remove from the heat and then mix in the lemon juice.

 Spoon ¼ cup of the marinara on a plate or in a shallow bowl.
 Place one of the socca slices onto of the marinara, and spoon on a few tablespoons of the white bean puree.
 Top with some of the kale.